-Volunteer will serve as receptionist, assists with the Time and Attendance, serves as the receiving officer, types memos, reports in draft form, organizes and maintains office files, prepares outgoing mail, operates a variety of office machines such as faxes, typewriters, calculators, computers postage meter machine, copiers, prepares minor reports, orders office supplies, receives lost and found items and issues dock numbers, prepares Bills of Collection, serves as backup within the administrative office.
+Volunteer will serve as receptionist, assist with the Time and Attendance, serve as the receiving officer, type memos, reports in draft form, organize and maintain office files, prepare outgoing mail, operate a variety of office machines such as faxes, typewriters, calculators, computers, postage meter machine, copiers, prepare minor reports, order office supplies, receive lost and found items and issues dock numbers, prepare Bills of Collection, serve as backup within the administrative office.

 Administrative Assistant (Law Enforcement Division)

 Volunteer will be responsible for filing reports, maintaining data base, answering the phone and taking messages.
-Volunteer should be computer literate with knowledge in law enforcement and radio communications.
+Volunteer should be computer literate with knowledge of law enforcement and radio communications.